Mattlk13/rfbproto/rfbproto.rst

 *y-position* define the new position of the cursor hot spot (not the the top left corner of cursor image).

+Clients are expected to move the actual cursor position, not just change the cursor's visual rendering.
+Clients that are unable to override the cursor position should not advertise support for this pseudo-encoding.

+The forced change of the cursor position can be used to confine the cursor to a specific area, or to emulate relative cursor movement by constantly moving the cursor back to a specific position.

 VMware Key Repeat Pseudo-encoding
 ---------------------------------